 - books about families, friends and going to school

-- books relating to your child’s particular interests – for example, books about dinosaurs, fairies, football or animals.
-Some preschoolers are very interested in non-fiction books (information books about real things).
+- books relating to particular interests – for example, books about dinosaurs, fairies, football or animals.
+Some preschoolers are very interested in non-fiction books, including books about the stars, the ocean, inventions, food and travels around the world.

 Here are some books for you and your preschooler to explore: